hbc/HBC_master/training/index.md

 ##### Harvard Catalyst Workshops

-* April 5th, 6th, 12th and 13th, 2018: *Introduction to R: Basics, Plots, and RNA-seq Differential Expression Analysis*. **Application process is now closed.**
+* April 5th, 6th, 12th and 13th, 2018: *Introduction to R and Differential Gene Expression (DGE) analysis for RNA-seq*. **Application process is now closed.**
 * October 31st - November 2nd, 2018:  *Introduction to RNA-seq using High-Performance Computing*. **Application process will open in late summer.**
-* November 14th - 16th, 2018: *Introduction to R: Basics, Plots, and RNA-seq Differential Expression Analysis*. **Application process will open in late summer.**
+* November 14th - 16th, 2018: *Introduction to R and Differential Gene Expression (DGE) analysis for RNA-seq*. **Application process will open in late summer.**

 ***